-North Country Community College presents a \$15,928,685 budget to support operations and a \$300,000 capital budget for the 24-25 academic year.
+North Country Community College presents a \$15,970,453 budget to support operations and a \$300,000 capital budget for the 24-25 academic year.

-Total enrollment is assumed to be 1,005 AAFTE, which is 46 or 5% more than 23-24.
-Core enrollment makes up 880 AAFTE with the Second Chance Pell prison program adding another 125 AAFTE.
+Total enrollment is assumed to be 1,020 AAFTE, which is 43 or 4% more than 23-24.
+Core enrollment makes up 885 AAFTE with the Second Chance Pell prison program adding another 135 AAFTE.

-NCCC is anticipating In and Out of state enrollment of 634 AAFTE to be 38 or 7% more than 23-24.
+NCCC is anticipating In and Out of state enrollment of 640 AAFTE to be 39 or 7% more than 23-24.
 The first assumption is that out of state enrollment will be flat compared to the previous year.
-The second assumption is an increase of non-initiative in state enrollment by 5% Fall 24 vs. Fall 23.
+The second assumption is an increase of in state enrollment before initiatives by 5% Fall 24 vs. Fall 23.
 Lastly, conservative assumptions around continued expansion are layered on top.
 The expansion is related to several initiatives with the following leading the way, 1) the Nursing program expansion that started in January 2024, 4) the AA Liberal Arts - Early Childhood Education pathway, 3) the workforce development grant funded investments coming online, 4) the PN/ADN program back to pre-pandemic levels, and 5) the Direct Support Professionals micro credential.
-The Fall 24 semester is still 12+ weeks away.
-Incoming registrations are currently level with Fall 23 at this same point in time in late May.
-Confirmed applications with intent to enroll for Fall 24 are up by 21% vs. Fall 23.
-The delay in financial aid processing due to government-imposed changes to the process is suspected in delaying application conversion to registration.
-The College Bridge and Second Chance Pell prison programs are assumed to be slightly better than prior year.
-The college won't have any indication of how they are performing until late summer.
+The Fall 24 semester is still 9+ weeks away.
+The college is registering students more efficiently by design and is throwing off comparisons to gauge where registrations are relative to prior year.
+Confirmed applications with intent to enroll for Fall 24 are up by 2% vs. Fall 23.
+At this same point in time last year Fall 23 applications were flat compared to Fall 22 and Fall 23 ended with a 4% increase in in-state enrollment before new initiatives.
+The delay in financial aid processing due to government-imposed changes to the FASFA process has been mitigated by the Financial Aid and Information Technology teams' ability to quickly pivot and adopt the required functional and system level changes.
+At this point, North Country has pulled ahead of prior year financial aid awarding and believe this will have a positive impact on students making their final decisions to attend.
+Lastly, the College Bridge and Second Chance Pell prison programs are assumed to be just slightly better than the previous year.
+The college will have a much better indication of fall performance at the end of July.

 There are several pockets of restricted funds from grants, additional state aid, and NCCC Foundation fundraising that are available to invest in generating additional enrollment.
-These funds should help in attaining the projected 7% increase in 24-25 core enrollment, particularly around workforce development.
+These funds should help in attaining the projected 7% increase in 24-25 in and out of state enrollment, particularly around workforce development.
 The funds include 1) SUNY High Needs, Nursing Emergency, and Transformational Fund grants, 2) a Dept. of Labor grant, 3) a Perkins grant, and 4) additional scholarship monies for the "6 on us" promotion, Direct Support Professionals micro credential, the "opportunity" scholarship fund, and opioid settlement monies from NYS OASIS, Franklin and Essex Counties to assist students in certain programs like chemical dependency.

-The 24-25 budget reflects a \$497K or 3% revenue increase and a \$614K or 4% increase in spending over the 23-24 forecast thus generating a neutral budget after transferring \$462K from the unrestricted fund balance.
+The 24-25 budget reflects a \$338K or 2% revenue increase and a \$600K or 4% increase in spending over the 23-24 forecast thus generating a neutral budget after transferring \$484K from the unrestricted fund balance.

-The increase in revenue vs. 23-24 is primarily related to Tuition and Fees due to a projected 7% increase in core enrollments, modest increases in Bridge and Second Chance Pell enrollments, and a 2% tuition rate increase.
+The increase in revenue vs. 23-24 is primarily related to Tuition and Fees due to a projected 7% increase in in and out of state enrollments, slight increases in Bridge and Second Chance Pell enrollments, and a 2% tuition rate increase.
 For the first time in 4 years, the college approved a tuition rate increase.